+'''

-''' session_cache_client_max = integer() <optional> session_cache_server_max = integer() <optional> '''
+session_cache_server_max = integer() <optional>

+'''

-Limits the growth of the clients/servers session cache, if the maximum number of sessions is reached, the current cache entries will be invalidated regardless of their remaining lifetime.
+Limits the growth of the servers session cache, that is how many client sessions are cached by the server.
+If the maximum number of sessions is reached, the current cache entries will be invalidated regardless of their remaining lifetime.
 Defaults to 1000.